Skip to content Skip to footer navigation

 While no similar probe has been conducted in Australia, some respondents to our survey said they were concerned about how cheap Temu's products were and what this might imply about the conditions of the workers making them.

-The company tells us that accusations of forced labour in its supply chain are "completely ungrounded" and says its standards and practices on the issue are in line with other e-commerce platforms.
+The company has told us that accusations of forced labour in its supply chain are "completely ungrounded" and that its standards and practices on the issue are in line with other e-commerce platforms.

-Many of those who answered our survey said they were uneasy about using Temu's app and website because they thought the company might be stealing their data or have poor privacy controls.
+Many consumers have told us they're uneasy about using Temu's app and website because they thought the company might be stealing their data or have poor privacy controls.

 person_placing_product_into_online_shopping_cart_on_smartphone